 I love to upcycle my old jeans into fun crafts for my home.
-But occasionally I also love to repurpose them into new things to wear.
-Like with this DIY denim bracelet and the denim bow ties I made a couple of weeks ago.
+But occasionally, I also love repurposing them into new things to wear, like this DIY denim bracelet and the denim bow ties I made a couple of weeks ago.

-This is a very easy denim upcycle, that requires only a tiny amount of hand sewing.
+This effortless denim upcycle requires only a tiny amount of hand sewing.
 If you prefer no-sew jeans projects, the DIY jeans bracelet can be made with glue instead.

 I got the idea for this cool denim bracelet when making denim coasters from old jeans seams.
-The coasters were made by weaving seams.
+Weaving seams made the coasters.
 I liked the pattern the seams made.
 I thought it would look good as a bracelet.

 This is a very affordable craft, as it is made from upcycled fabric.
-The bracelets can be made to any size.
-The way the bracelet is fastened, with a lobster clasp and chain means it can be adjusted to fit wrists of different sizes.
+The bracelets can be made in any size.
+The way the bracelet is fastened, with a lobster clasp and chain, can be adjusted to fit wrists of different sizes.

 How To Make A Denim Bracelet